lgtm-migrator/bible-karaoke/README.md

 TODO

-### Build and package the app manually for testing
+### Build and package the app manually for testing:

 ```sh
 # Windows: